This week: A Perpetual Poetry PupilEdited by: Elle - on hiatus

 I started writing poetry in my early teens.
 My first poems reflected my mother's poetic style - simple rhyming poems.
 Then my best friend started writing poems and I still don't have a name for the kind of poetry she wrote.
 Maybe a mix of free form and poetic prose?
 So that encouraged me to experiment with my own poetry a little more.
 Then I found Writing.com.

-I took my first poetry class at "The Poetic Pen" (hosted by the "PDG Rockin' Reviewers' Group" ).
+I took my first poetry class at "The Poetic Pen Workshop/Contest" (hosted by the "The Rockin' Reviewers" ).
 It was there I learned how to incorporate imagery and figurative language into my poems, and I started learning about meter.

 I took my second poetry class at "Muse Masters" .
 I learned a variety of different forms, and expanded on my previous knowledge of imagery and figurative language.
 I gained confidence in my own poetry and started entering contests and sharing more of my work, which meant I also received more feedback.